jintransit/WebDevCourseMaterials/1-intro-to-sql/README.md

 If you want to learn more SQL tips and tricks, I highly recommend [Learn SQL The Hard Way](http://sql.learncodethehardway.org/book/)

-If you followed this tutorial as part of a ROSEdu WebDev classroom activity, please save a copy of your current working SQLite database `dev.db` in an easy-to-find location for future use.
+If you followed this tutorial as part of the WebDev course, please save a copy of your current working SQLite database `dev.db` in an easy-to-find location for future use.

 Finally, please mark your name at the URL below.
-This will help your instructor decide when to start the next presentation and/or demo.
 http://doodle.com/mhre27tt8kpkeag3